 Did you know India is second on the list of source countries for admissions to Australian universities and colleges?
 In the past two to three years, there has been a massive hike in international student enrolments across Australian institutions.
 This dictates an upward trend in Australia’s popularity as a study-abroad destination.
 Australia ticks most boxes when it comes to the benefits of studying abroad.

-What makes Australia a hot favorite among international students?
+What makes Australia a hot favourite among international students?
 To begin with, it is noteworthy that Melbourne and Sydney are among the most student-friendly cities in the world.
-While Melbourne is ranked 5th, Sydney is 9th on the QS best student cities rankings.
+While Melbourne is ranked 5th, Sydney is 6th on the QS best student cities rankings.
 The majority of top universities in Australia are located in either of these two cities.

-The Go8 includes the University of Melbourne, the University of Adelaide and Monash University among others.
-Accredited qualification from one of the top Australian universities is recognized globally and attracts ample opportunities for success.
-Also, these universities do extend worth while scholarships for abroad study to international student.
+The Go8 includes the University of Melbourne, the University of Adelaide, and Monash University, among others.
+An accredited qualification from one of the top Australian universities is recognised globally and attracts ample opportunities for success.
+Also, these universities do extend worth while scholarships for abroad study to international students

-Each of these Australian institutions offers a multitude of programs for international students across graduate and postgraduate levels.
-Besides, Australia is also popular for its skill-centric vocational programs for international students.
+Each of these Australian institutions offers a multitude of programmes for international students across graduate and postgraduate levels.
+Besides, Australia is also popular for its skill-centric vocational programmes for international students.
 Amusingly, after completion of studies, international students can reside and work in Australia for 2 to 5 years.

 So, the country gives you a fair chance to establish a successful future even beyond the completion of your studies.
 Speaking of work opportunities, Australia is among the countries with the lowest unemployment rates.

 It implies that there are enough work opportunities in Australia for international students.
-International students working part-time in Australia can earn between AUD 300 to AUD 400 per week.
+International students working part-time in Australia can earn between AUD 300 and AUD 400 per week.

 Lastly, the culture across Australia now represents a host of nationalities and ethnicities.
 It is a nation becoming increasingly multicultural owing to the influx of students and job seekers moving in.

-Therefore, as a student, you would not feel overwhelmed by a sense of cultural shock and feel rather welcomed.
+Therefore, as a student, you would not feel overwhelmed by a sense of cultural shock and would feel welcomed.
 All these reasons put together make Australia a hot-selling international destination.

 As you move toward the top universities in Australia, the costs will touch the higher end.
 Needless to say, the exact cost breakdown will vary from one specialization to another.
 Moreover, it will also be subject to the university or college you are aiming for.